cathiele/rpngo/USER_GUIDE.md

 - `showdot`: If true, then variable names that start with a `.` (such as `.wtarget`) will also be shown.
-- `multiline`: If true, then string that expand multiple lines will show all of these lines in the window (assuming there is space).
+- `multiline`: If true, then string that expand multiple lines will consume multiple lines in the variable window.

 ## Plotting